JanHerca/urantiapedia/output/wikijs/en/article/Emmanuel_Lou/Hsi_Wang_Mu_The_Queen_of_the_Western_Heaven.md

 One hypothesis is the following: the traditions about Eve were introduced through the mother cult.

 > “It was during this age in Crete that the mother cult of the descendants of Cain attained its greatest vogue.
-This cult glorified Eve in the worship of the ”great mother“.
+This cult glorified Eve in the worship of the “great mother”.
 Images of Eve were everywhere.
 Thousands of public shrines were erected throughout Crete and Asia Minor”. (<a id="a102_281"></a>[UB 80:7.7](/en/The_Urantia_Book/80#p7_7))

 <figure id="Figure_3" class="image urantiapedia" alt="Hsi Wang Mu">
 <img src="/image/article/606/Hsi_Wang_Mu.jpg">